Danie12345/recfracs/README.md

 ## Installation
 ### Get the app!
 - Currently there is only the src/ folder with the basic script.
-You would need to setup the whole project in-order-to use it.
+You would need to setup or build the project in-order-to use it.

 ## Explanation